 - Economic opportunities.

-The City of Kent Human Services Commission and the Housing and Human Services staff have developed a proposed 6 Year Human Services Plan to guide planning and funding as well as the evaluation of services in the Kent community.
+The Human Services Strategic Plan is developed to guide planning and funding as well as the evaluation of services in the Kent community.

 9 - 11 a.m.

 400 W. Gowe St.

 KC-DIG provides a forum for small and emerging ethnic-based community organizations nonprofits, businesses, and community members to strengthen leadership, build alliances, engage civically, and increase knowledge and understanding across cultures.
 KC-DIG stakeholders specialize in providing services and resources to refugees, new Americans, and people of color who reside in Kent.
 It is an opportunity for continuing education, networking and collaboration.